wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 == Screenshots ==

-1. The way the plug-in will look under your blogpost
+1. The way the plug-in will look under your blogpost (the logo can be removed)

 == Changelog ==